bigmoves/bigmoves/README.md

 ### Hello 👋

 My name is Chad.
 I'm currently working on the next generation of budgeting and reporting software at [OpenGov](https://opengov.com/).
-In my free time, I like tinkering with new libraries and frameworks in the javascript/typescript world.
+In my free time I like tinkering with new libraries and frameworks in the javascript/typescript world.

 ### Personal Website
 My personal [site](https://rad-sigma.vercel.app/) is built with [Remix.run](https://remix.run/), [Vercel](https://www.vercel.com), and [tailwind](https://tailwindcss.com/).
 Photos are from adventures with friends and how I like spending time away from screens.